Mid and South Essex Healthcare Libraries

 We will contact you to discuss your search further if necessary.

-We usually ask for 7 working days to complete a literature search, though often searches are completed quicker.
+We usually ask for at least 7 working days to complete a literature search, though often searches are completed quicker.
 Searches for immediate patient care are always prioritised.

 Please inform us if you have a particular deadline to meet.